NikitaKulagin/RosstatCrawler/README.md

 # RosstatCrawler
-A Bot to automatically gather information from the Rosstat's ancient CBSD bases
+A Bot to automatically gather information from Rosstat's ancient CBSD bases